mtahaarif/ECG-Signal-Denoising-using-Classical-and-Adaptive-Filtering/README.md

 - **Hard-coded absolute file paths:** Both scripts reference local machine paths (`C:\Users\Hashir\Downloads\100.csv` in `project.m`, `D:/soft/Matlab/SimEMG database.../P1_1_Ag-AgCl.mat` in `project1.m`) that will not exist on another machine.
 These must be edited before running.
 - **No source dataset included:** The ECG CSV/`.mat` data files referenced by the scripts are not included in this repository.
 - **Synthetic (not real) noise:** All noise (powerline, baseline wander, EMG) is artificially generated and added to a clean recording rather than sourced from real-world noisy ECG acquisition, which somewhat idealizes the filtering problem.
-- **NLMS implementation is absent from the `.m` files:** it exists only in the Word report and would need to be manually added to `project.m` to reproduce those results in MATLAB.
 - **`project1.m` real-time simulation is a placeholder:** the moving-window loop reassigns a scalar via `filter()` per index in a way that is illustrative rather than a correct streaming/online-filter implementation (state is not carried between windows), and `fdatool` requires manual interaction, which blocks unattended/batch execution.
 - **Zero-phase vs. causal filtering:** `project.m` uses `filtfilt` (non-causal, offline-only), whereas `project1.m` uses `filter` (causal, real-time-capable) — the two scripts are not directly equivalent and represent different design trade-offs (phase distortion vs. real-time feasibility).